 - Candidates currently ranked at Instructor, who are eligible for and wish to seek promotion

-to Senior Instructor, must demonstrate a record of good teaching.
-A record of good
+to Senior Instructor, must demonstrate a record of excellent teaching.
+A record

-teaching will be defined through student evaluations that average in the strong or
+of excellent teaching will be defined through student evaluations that average in

-very strong range and through peer evaluation (including observations of teaching
+the strong or very strong range and through peer evaluation (including observations

-and student performance) of activities listed in at least the local or regional section
+of teaching and student performance) of activities listed in at least the local or